zidaneho/help-nav/README.md

 - The extension will automatically fall back to native TTS

 **Voice recognition not working?**
-- Ensure you've granted microphone permissions
+- **First time?** Click "🎤 Start listening" - Chrome will ask for microphone permission
+- Look for the microphone icon in Chrome's address bar and click "Allow"
 - Check your system microphone settings
 - Try speaking more clearly or closer to the microphone
 - Check if another app is using the microphone
+- Keep the popup open while using voice commands

 **Visual guides not appearing?**
 - Refresh the page to reload all content scripts
 - Check if the page has security policies blocking scripts
 - Try on a different website to verify the extension works

-**Commands not executing?**
+**Commands not highlighting elements?**
+- Check browser console (F12) for debug logs showing what was found
-- Make sure you're on a webpage (not chrome:// pages)
+- Make sure you're on a regular webpage (not chrome:// pages)
-- Try refreshing the page
+- Try using the exact text on the button (e.g., "click Google Search")
-- Check that the element you're trying to interact with exists
 - The element must be visible on the page
+- Try: "click search", "click login", "click sign in" on common sites

 **Cursor appears too large/small?**
 - This can be adjusted in future updates